Skip to main content

 Use of Simulation

-Experiential learning prepares the professional learner through opportunities for reflection and critical analysis.
-DCFS staff are provided with opportunities to develop their engagement skills with families while working to identify strengths and determine risk factors that may place children at risk.
-The professional is required to achieve a minimum standard of competence to receive certification.
+Experiential learning through simulations prepares the professional learner through opportunities for reflection and critical analysis.
+Frontline child welfare staff are provided with opportunities to develop their engagement and safety awareness skills with families while also working to identify strengths and protective factors.
+This initiative enhances the preparation and professional confidence of those working to protect Illinois children and youth.

 What have we learned?

-The program is independently evaluated by the University of Illinois Urbana; Dr. Theodore Cross, Principal Investigator.
-Staff complete daily surveys to assess their confidence during the 5 days of the simulation experience across 13 skills.
+The program is independently evaluated by the Child and Family Research Center (CFRC) at the University of Illinois Urbana.
+Following daily simulation sessions, participants complete surveys to assess their confidence during the 5 days of the simulation experience across 13 skills.
 Findings indicate statistically significant growth in all areas over the course of the week-long training.

 Summary: